andrew/ultimate-awesome/README.md

 - [ml-free-tutorials](https://github.com/labex-labs/ml-free-tutorials) - [Machine Learning Free Tutorials]-Machine learning is the science of programming computers so they can learn from data.
 It is a subfield of artificial intelligence.
 Machine learning is closely related to computational statistics, which also focuses on prediction-making through the use of computers. .
 - [mysql-free-tutorials](https://github.com/labex-labs/mysql-free-tutorials) - [MySQL Free Tutorials]-MySQL is an open-source relational database management system (RDBMS).
 Its name is a combination of "My", the name of co-founder Michael Widenius's daughter, and "SQL", the abbreviation for Structured Query Language.
 - [numpy-free-tutorials](https://github.com/labex-labs/numpy-free-tutorials) - [NumPy Free Tutorials]-NumPy is a Python library for scientific computing.
 It provides fast and efficient multidimensional arrays, as well as a large collection of mathematical functions.
 In this skill tree, you'll learn how to use NumPy to perform basic operations on arrays of data.
-- [opencv-free-tutorials](https://github.com/labex-labs/opencv-free-tutorials) - [Practice OpenCV Free Tutorials] This repository collects 5 of free tutorials for OpenCV.
-OpenCV is a library of programming functions mainly aimed at real-time computer vision.
-Originally developed by Intel, it was later supported by Willow Garage then Itseez.
-The library is cross-platform and f.
+- [opencv-free-tutorials](https://github.com/labex-labs/opencv-free-tutorials) - Practice OpenCV Free Tutorials | This repo collects 5 of free tutorials for OpenCV.
+OpenCV is a leading library for computer vision and image processing.
+This Skill Tree offers a comprehensive learning path for mastering OpenCV.
+Ideal for beginners in computer vision, it provides a structured roa.
 - [pandas-free-tutorials](https://github.com/labex-labs/pandas-free-tutorials) - [Pandas Free Tutorials]-Pandas is a Python library for data analysis.
 It provides high-performance, easy-to-use data structures and data analysis tools.
 In this skill tree, you'll learn how to use Pandas to analyze data in Python.
 - [practice-algorithm-programming-courses](https://github.com/labex-labs/practice-algorithm-programming-courses) - Algorithm Programming Courses | This repo collects 1 of programming courses for Algorithm.
 Algorithms are the foundation of computer science and programming.
 This Skill Tree provides a comprehensive learning path for mastering algorithmic problem-solving.
 Perfect for beginners and experienced pro.
 - [practice-algorithm-programming-projects](https://github.com/labex-labs/practice-algorithm-programming-projects) - [Practice Algorithm Programming Projects] This repository collects 1 of programming projects for Algorithm.
 Welcome to the Algorithm.
 You will learn how to design and implement efficient algorithms using Python.
 You will explore various algorithmic techniques such as sorting, searching, and graph.